 Given the limitations in available data, the UN OCHA's Financial Tracking System (FTS) data on German assistance will be used as a proxy, recognising its limited comparability to the data from the Four Yearly Report on humanitarian action abroad.
 Taking these limitations into account, the financial flows from the GFFO recorded by the FTS indicate that the majority of funds were allocated to the food security sector.
 Between 2018 and 2022, between a quarter and three-quarters of German funds were allocated to food aid.
-Following closely is the health sector in second place.
-Contrary to the perception in the survey, the WASH sector receives a modest but growing share, and the humanitarian protection sector is also receiving an increasing share of German funding.
+Following tection sector is also receiving an increasing share of German funding.
 This distribution among sectors, with a significant focus on food security and health, aligns with the funding distribution of many other donors.

-Financial flows from the GFFO recorded by the FTS indicate that the majority of funds were allocated to the food security sector gagement is perceived as particularly influential.
+Financial flows from the GFFO recorded by the FTS indicate that the majority of funds were allocated to the food security sector closely is the health sector in second place.
+Contrary to the perception in the survey, the WASH sector receives a modest but growing share, and the humanitarian progagement is perceived as particularly influential.
 Prevention and anticipatory action were considered the most influential German policy area (16 % of respondents), closely followed by efforts to improve coordination between humanitarian action, development cooperation, and peace (HDP/Triple Nexus).
 Regarding other policy issues such as promoting localisation, quality financing, or cash assistance, no clear picture emerges as to where respondents see a focus of the German engagement.

 There is also no clear prioritisation of the policy issues (Figure 13) of German humanitarian action as perceived by external parties.
-Here, the survey asked for a total of ten areas in which German en-

-There is also no clear prioritisation of the policy issues of German humanitarian action as perceived by external parties es to an open-ended question that asked interviewees to name a particular characteristic of German humanitarian action.
+Here, the survey asked for a total of ten areas in which German enThere is also no clear prioritisation of the policy issues of German humanitarian action as perceived by external parties es to an open-ended question that asked interviewees to name a particular characteristic of German humanitarian action.
 "It is noticeable that Germany does not seem to have a real thematic profile," said one donor representative about this shortcoming, which was also seen in other interviews.
 Smaller European donors, like Sweden, Norway, Switzerland, or the Netherlands, are also more successful in being associated with a thematic profile and topics such as quality funding, gender-based violence (GBV), or mental health, confirms an embassy representative in Geneva.